+LIVE online kickoff: June 23rd 9-10 am EST!
 This course is for ALL teachers who work with English learners and want the best practices for keeping students engaged and learning.
-Discover how to develop English proficiency while building academic knowledge.
-Whether you need just the strategies, a certificate of PD hours, or graduate credit - there's an option for you!
+Gain confidence in the stages of language development and knowing what is reasonable for students across the proficiency levels.
+Discover how to develop English proficiency while building academic knowledge across all content areas.
+Whether you need just the strategies, a certificate of PD hours (15 or 45 hour options available), or graduate credit - there's an option for you!

 English Learner Portal's Book Studies are a way to explore culture and instruction through self-paced professional reading.
 A copy of the book is included in the price of the course.
 "From Borsch to Burgers - A Cross Cultural Memoir" details the life experiences of Ruslana Westerlund.
 This memoir tracks her journey from a little girl in the potato fields of the Soviet Union to foreign new world of America.
 Ruslana elegantly and humorously captures her gleeful yet puzzling journey through new foods, customs, language, and love.
 Her message of cross-cultural discovery presents enlightening insights into understanding the nuances found in spanning two worlds.
 Her tale attempts to answer the questions asked by all people who have left their homeland to seek out a new life, “Who am I now?” and “Where do I fit in?”

 When you experience an English Learner Portal online program course (or attend a face-to-face training), you are eligible to receive two graduate credits for your effort.
 We have partnered with Brandman University to make this possible.
+An additional payment of $75/graduate credit is due to Brandman University by the end of your course.
 More information available at registration.